glassdb/webEditionHome/docs/install/gettingStartedWithTode.md

   * [tODE_0.0.4-p2.0][6]
   * [tODE_0.0.4-p1.4][7]

+Launch the one-click image by either double clicking on the `*.app` on your Mac or execution the `*.app/tODE-one-click.sh` script on linux.

 ## Prepare for GemStone Login

-If you haven't already [forked and cloned the Web Edition Home repository][9], now is a good time to do so.

 The tODE System Menu: